• Skip to primary navigation

 • Mix in another bowl the flour, salt, and sugar.
 If you want some fluffiness to your pancakes, add also 1 teaspoon of baking powder.

 • Add the flour with the carrot-milk mix and give it a whisk.
+Add also rest of the milk.

 • Let the batter rest for 10-30 minutes.
-You can leave it for a longer time also in the fridge.

 • Fry your pancakes on medium heat.
-Put some oil or butter on the pan and pour ¼ cup of batter to make 8-10 inch pancakes or 2-3 tablespoons for small 3 inch pancakes.
+Put some oil or butter on the pan and pour ¼ cup of batter to make 8-10 inch pancakes or 2-3 tablespoons for small 3-inch pancakes.

 • Turn the pancakes when they have some color and are set on the edges.